-Saving and restoring appliance configurations and appliance user databases
+3.4.4 Saving and restoring appliance configurations and appliance user databases

-NOTE: You may only save and restore appliance configurations and user databases when using the remote OBWI.
+NOTE: You can only save and restore appliance configurations and user databases when using the remote OBWI.

-You may save the configuration of a MergePoint Unity switch to a file.
+You may save the configuration of a MergePoint Unity[TM] switch to a file.
 The configuration file will contain information about the managed appliance.
-You may also save the local user database on a MergePoint Unity switch.
-After saving either file, you may also restore a previously-saved configuration file or local user database file to a MergePoint Unity switch.
+You may also save the local user database on a MergePoint Unity[TM] switch.
+After saving either file, you may also restore a previously-saved configuration file or local user database file to a MergePoint Unity[TM] switch.